Understanding the Types of Insurance Available Under PA Law

 Every working Pennsylvania driver should carry these benefits on their insurance policy.
-Income loss benefits pay an victim 80% of gross lost wages while they recover from an accident related injury.
+Income loss benefits pay an victim 80 percent of gross lost wages while they recover from an accident related injury.

 If you do not have income loss benefits on your policy, you may be facing months of no income during your recovery.
 The other driver’s insurance will not pay your income loss until a final settlement is reached.
 That settlement can take months or years.

 Uninsured and underinsured motorist insurance is important coverage for every Pennsylvania driver.
 You should carry at least $100,000 per person/$300,000 per accident in uninsured motorist coverage on your policy.

 This coverage lets you pursue compensation from your insurance company for damages caused by injuries even if the person who caused the accident doesn’t have insurance.

 For example, if your injuries cost $200,000 and the at-fault driver has the minimum liability insurance of $15,000, you can accept that $15,000 and pursue an underinsured motorist claim for the additional $185,000.

 If you and family have more than one vehicle, you can also select “stacked coverage.”
 That enables you to multiply your uninsured and underinsured motorist coverage by the number of vehicles insured under that policy.